-- 1. Sidewalks are not required but property owners are not restricted from including them. - 2.
-Where possible, the area between the building and the street shall be paved with gravel or other pervious materials. - 3.
-Landscaping should be incorporated along the building edge, in planters, or at grade and can take an informal pattern and placement. - 4.
+- 1. Where possible, the area between the building and the street shall be paved with gravel or other pervious materials. - 2.
+Landscaping should be incorporated along the building edge, in planters, or at grade and can take an informal pattern and placement. - 3.
 Parking is permitted in front of the building for this frontage type.